corrode/corrode.github.io/content/blog/paradigms/index.md

 ## Summary

 Rust is a multi-paradigm language.
 Mixing object-oriented programming and functional programming is not only possible, but encouraged.
-It's up to you to find the right balance for your use case.
+The question is where to draw the line between different programming paradigms.

 Here are my personal rules of thumb: